TGRCdev/gdsqlite-native/methods.md

 ### bool query(statement: String)
 Queries the database with the given SQL statement.
 Returns `true` if no errors occurred.

+### bool query_all(statement: String)
+Queries the database with a list of SQL statements, separated by semicolons.
+Returns `true` if no errors occurred.

 ### bool query_with_args(statement: String, args: Array)
 Queries the database with the given SQL statement, replacing any `?` with arguments supplied by `args`.
 Returns `true` if no errors occurred.